-Therapy Animals
+Certified Therapy Animals

-Certified therapy animals with their owners/handlers as Certified Therapy Animal Teams provide academic, emotional and physical support in the educational setting.
+Certified therapy animals with their qualified handlers as Certified Therapy Animal Teams provide academic, emotional and physical support in the educational setting.
 These highly trained animals model good behavior, tolerance and acceptance.
 All Certified Therapy Animal Teams in the River Valley School District work to support and positively influence student achievement and social and emotional wellbeing.

-Therapy animals are animals trained and tested to provide specific physical or therapeutic functions under the direction and control of a qualified handler who works with the animal as a team, and as a part of the handler's occupation or profession.
+Certified therapy animals are animals trained and tested to provide specific physical or therapeutic functions under the direction and control of a qualified handler who works with the animal as a team, and as a part of the qualified handler's occupation or profession.

-A therapy animal has been temperament tested by a trainer affiliated with an organization recognized as qualified to do temperament testing.
-Such animals, with their handlers, perform such therapeutic functions in institutional settings and community-based group settings.
+A certified therapy animal has been temperament tested by a trainer affiliated with an organization recognized as qualified to do temperament testing.
+Such animals, with their qualified handlers, perform such therapeutic functions in institutional settings and community-based group settings.

-Professional therapy dogs have passed a Therapy Dogs International (TDI) test or District approved equivalent.
+Professional certified therapy dogs have passed a Therapy Dogs International (TDI) test or District approved equivalent.

-The definition of a therapy animal does not include a service animal as that term is defined in the Americans with Disabilities Act and Board of Education Policy 834.
-All requests by District employees, students, and members of the public to be accompanied by service animals on District property shall be addressed through Policy 834 and not through this policy.
+The definition of a certified therapy animal DOES NOT include a service animal, as that term is defined in the Americans with Disabilities Act and Policy 834 Service Animals.
+All requests by District employees, students, and members of the public to be accompanied by service have animals on District property shall be addressed made through Policy 836 Exhibit Animals in the School Request Form, and not through this policy.

-Documentation for Therapy Animals
+Documentation for Certified Therapy Animals

-Professional Therapy Animals may be used in the school setting on a regular basis when the following documentation has been provided by the animal's handler:
+Professional Certified Therapy Animals may be used in the school setting on a regular basis when the following documentation has been provided by the animal's qualified handler and a request is made using Policy 836 Exhibit Animals in the School Request Form:

-- Written proof or Certificate of the above mentioned TDI or equivalent test. - Proof of insurance (minimum \$1 million liability coverage) - Current health records - A record of Annual vaccinations received by the animal and signed by the veterinarian; these health records should be kept on file in the school building and should include evidence of the following treatments/vaccination/check ups. - Rabies (1 or 3 years, by a veterinarian), - Distemper, - Hepatitis, - Paravovirus... - Leptospirosis and Parainfluenza (at discrestion of your veterinarian), - Annual check-up attested to by a veterinarian that the pet is physically and mentally healthy and free of contagious disease, - Fecal check, required even if the animal is on preventative medicine, - Heartworm check and/or listing of preventative medications, - Kennel cough vaccine is strongly encouraged,
+- Written proof or Certificate of the above mentioned TDI or equivalent test. - Proof of insurance (minimum \$1 million liability coverage) - Current health records - A record of Annual vaccinations received by the animal and signed by the veterinarian; these health records should be kept on file in the school building and should include evidence of the following treatments/vaccination/check-ups. - Rabies (1 or 3 years, by a veterinarian), - Distemper, - Hepatitis, - Paravovirus, - Leptospirosis and Parainfluenza (at discression of your veterinarian), - Annual check-up attested to by a veterinarian that the pet is physically and mentally healthy and free of contagious disease, - Fecal check, required even if the animal is on preventative medicine,

-• It is required that the therapy animal is on a flea/tick control program-animals should not make a visit within 24 hours of topical application.
+- Heartworm check and/or listing of preventative medications, - Kennel cough vaccine is strongly encouraged, - It is required that the certified therapy animal is on a flea/tick control program-animals should not make a visit within 24 hours of topical application.

-Maintenance of a Therapy Animal
+Maintenance of a Certified Therapy Animal

-For the wellbeing of the therapy animal and safety of the students, the following requirements must be met:
+For the wellbeing of the certified therapy animal and safety of the students and staff, the following requirements must be met:

 - The animal should be groomed and bathed regularly.
 For animals in a working environment, monthly to bi-monthly baths are recommended, as is daily brushing (good judgment should be used based on the animal's hair, skin, and dander concerns.)
-The owner/handler must also ensure proper health care through regular (several times weekly) brushing of the animal's teeth, regular nail trimming as needed, and weekly cleaning/checking of the animal's ears. - Therapy animals should have no open sores, diarrhea, cough, sniffles, sneezes or eye conjunctivitis.
+The qualified handlers must also ensure proper health care through regular (several times weekly) brushing of the animal's teeth, regular nail trimming as needed, and weekly cleaning/checking of the animal's ears. - Certified therapy animals should have no open sores, diarrhea, cough, sniffles, sneezes or eye conjunctivitis.
 Visits are restricted for a period of 1 week following any of these conditions.
-Any surgical incision needs to be totally healed. - Therapy animals should not be fed raw foods or treats as these are extremely high carriers of Salmonella.
+Any surgical incision needs to be totally healed. - Certified therapy animals should not be fed raw foods or treats as these are extremely high carriers of Salmonella.

-Use of a Therapy Animal
+Use of a Certified Therapy Animal